 Cons

-Trailer washing compensation lower than competitors (12 EUR vs 20 EUR)
+Lower compensation for auxiliary work than competitors (12 EUR vs 20 EUR for washing)

 User Reviews (0)